-- Tutor to demonstrate a skill which requires students to observe and analyse to work out an answer from a technical and/or tactical perspective, e.g. high cadence versus low cadence in forward paddling, leading with the head versus not leading with the head in a manoeuvre, throwing static versus on the move, etc. - Whilst doing the above, the tutor to help students with ways of evaluating the performance by using measurable outcomes and helping with their observation, e.g. counting how many strokes it takes, timing, distance moved, etc. - 3.
+- 1. Tutor to demonstrate a skill which requires students to observe and analyse to work out an answer from a technical and/or tactical perspective, e.g. high cadence versus low cadence in forward paddling, drop hip turn versus sweep, single stroke foot steering versus double stroke foot steering. - Whilst doing the above, the tutor to help students with ways of evaluating the performance by using measurable outcomes and helping with their observation, e.g. counting how many strokes it takes, timing, distance moved, etc. - 3.
 In smaller groups of 3 or 4 students, work to come up with a measurable way of evaluating an additional technical/tactical performance outcome. - 4.
-Tutor to facilitate the sharing of knowledge, drawing out the main evaluation methods and observational techniques used.
+Tutor to facilitate the sharing of knowledge, drawing out the main evaluation methods and observational techniques used. - 5.
+Tutor to link this into how this feeds the decision-making of the 'What' of coaching (the starting point, monitoring, changing session aim, individualising, etc.).

-- Tutor to link this into how this feeds the decision-making of the 'What' of coaching (the starting point, monitoring, changing session aim, individualising, etc.) - 6.
-Tutor to support students in their technical/tactical knowledge and understanding.
+6. Tutor to support students in their technical/tactical knowledge and understanding.